UbiqueInnovation/jsonlogic-compiler/README.md

 ### Logical operators

-There are the following logic operators supported:
+The following logic operators are supported:

 - and / &&
 - or / ||